 Whether you’re currently facing delinquency status or just want to be informed, you’ve come to the right article.
 Besides explaining what being delinquent on a credit card means, we’ll also talk about its effects, how to fix it, how to remove a delinquency record from your credit report, and lastly, how to avoid it.

 Each credit card comes with a certain amount of money available for you to spend (as long as it’s within the credit line).
 That money isn’t yours, but you are allowed to use it as long as you’re making a monthly effort to return it.

-A credit card becomes delinquent once its owner falls behind on their payments—more precisely—once the payment is past due 30 days or more.
-Failing to meet the minimum payments means breaking the terms of agreement with the lender, resulting in a delinquent credit card.
+A credit card becomes delinquent once its owner falls behind on its payments—more precisely—once the payment is past due 30 days or more.
+Failing to meet the minimum payments means breaking the terms of the agreement with the lender, resulting in a delinquent credit card.

 The Stages of Delinquency

 Even though your credit card technically becomes delinquent after 30 days, the information gets reported to credit reporting agencies after two consecutive missed payments.
 This gives you a bit of leeway to sort the issue out before you suffer any consequences that will negatively affect your credit score and make any future loan harder to obtain.

 After missing your payments for three to four months, your account will likely be suspended or even revoked, meaning that even if you pay off the debt in full, you can no longer use the account.
 You can try to reverse the suspension by paying the total minimum amount you owe as well as any additional late fees.
 If you don’t have the financial means to pay off everything you owe, you can consult your creditor and work out a customized repayment plan.

 If you don’t make any payments for around five months, your delinquent credit card will likely go into collections, and legal action may be taken against you.